-One of the major challenges in caring for a loved one with dementia can be coping with the troubling behavior and personality changes that often occur.
+One of the major challenges in caring for a loved one with dementia can be coping with the troubling behaviour and personality changes that often occur.
 It’s important to remember that the person with dementia is not being deliberately difficult.
 Your loved one’s sense of reality may be different to yours, but it’s still very real to him or her.
-Almost everyone living with dementia will show signs of changed behavioural patterns and this happens due of many reasons.
-Your loved one may react differently because they do not understand what is happening to them or they may have unmet needs.
-The reasons for changed behaviour varies but a common cause is that those living with dementia are often frustrated because they cannot communicate and therefore can’t control their emotions.
+Almost everyone living with dementia will show signs of changing behavioural patterns and this happens due of many reasons.
+Your loved ones may react differently because they do not understand what is happening to them or they may have unmet needs.
+The reasons for changed behaviour vary but a common cause is that those living with dementia are often frustrated because they cannot communicate and therefore can’t control their emotions.
 These reasons sometimes force them to act in socially inappropriate ways which society labels as difficult.

 It is crucial for caregivers to remain calm in these situations.
 If a caregiver is frustrated or angry, it can affect the loved ones that you are caring for.

-As a caregiver, you need to look at behaviors that can harm your loved one or others.
-You have to try to prevent such behavior and also try and stop it before it becomes too difficult to manage.
+As a caregiver, you need to look at behaviours that can harm your loved one or others.
+You have to try to prevent such behaviour and also try and stop it before it becomes too difficult to manage.
 The best way to prevent difficult behaviour is to try and understand what is causing it in the first place.
 When this is understood and your loved one’s needs are met, you will notice a decrease in their difficult behaviour.
 Common causes include pain, over or under stimulation, illness or infection, medication or a change in routine or environment.

 Look for Triggers and Cues